inorganik/strokeText.js/README.md

 ### Known issues

+- In Firefox, some fonts (usually @font-face fonts) don't stroke well because they are rendered at a varying baseline.
+If this is your case, use the `disableForFirefox` option.
 - Does not support `text-decoration`, e.g. strike-through or underline.
 - Very thick strokes on certain fonts can leave cutouts on circle shapes like periods or dotted characters.
 - Emojis don't get stroked 😬 due to the limitations of canvas.

+### TODO
+- Better Firefox support.
+Due to a [very old Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=737852), canvas renders baselines of some fonts differently than html text.
+The issue is easily witnessed on the demo in Firefox.
+Some fonts have the stroke lined up perfectly, but for others it is too high, to a varying degree.

 ### Contributing